SuavePlan/iconz/README.md

 interface IconzConfigCollection {
   /**
    * This is the image you wish to use as a template
-   * @var src
+   *
    */
-  src?: string;
+  input?:  string | Buffer;

   /**
-   * This is the base folder for all generated icons
+   * This is the temporary holding variable for Buffer
    *
+   */
+  buffer?: Buffer;

+  /**
+   * This is the base output for all generated icons
+   *
    * If left blank, it will use the directory of your
-   * source image
+   * input image
    *
-   * @var folder
    */
-  folder?: string;
+  output?: string;

   /**
    * This is where the temporary png images are generated *
-   * if left blank, it will generate a temporary folder
+   * if left blank, it will generate a temporary output
-   * inside your operating system's temp folder.
+   * inside your operating system's temp output.
    *
    * If you enter a directory, it will generate the icons
    * within that directory, and it will remain until you